 Mirrored on GitHub and Codeberg.
 Issues welcome.
 Expect breaking changes weekly until v1.

 If the pilot works, this becomes a real thing with real governance.
-Until then, it's a kitchen-table project you can watch and contribute to.
+Until then, it is a kitchen-table project you can watch and contribute to.